benjajaja/civtrade/Reddit post.md

 - Removed a hard-coded key

-- Locations weren't returning anything
+- Locations weren't returning anything, now they are

 ----